Altadena, California: Later history

 While Altadena long refused wholesale annexation by neighboring Pasadena, the larger community nibbled at its edges in several small annexations of neighborhoods through the 1940s.
-Attempted annexation was stopped in 1956 by community campaigns, though it has been resurrected several times since by Pasadena without success.
+Attempted annexation was stopped in 1956 by community campaigns though it has been resurrected several times since by Pasadena without success.
 Had the annexation succeeded, Pasadena would be the 108th largest city in the United States.

 With early-1960s redevelopment in Pasadena, the routing of extensions of the 134 and 210 freeways, and lawsuits over the desegregation of Pasadena Unified School District, there was white flight and convulsive racial change in Altadena.
 In 1960, its black population was under four percent; over the next 15 years, half the White population left, and was replaced by people of color, many of whom settled on the west side of town after being displaced by Pasadena's redevelopment and freeway projects.

 In 1993, the Kinneloa Fire, begun accidentally on the slopes above Eaton Canyon, burned dozens of homes in Altadena and neighboring Kinneloa Mesa as part of a rash of late October wildfires driven by Santa Ana winds in Southern California.
 One man died of complications from smoke inhalation and dozens were injured.

 In 2022, Altadena gained local coverage in Los Angeles as the place of the first land return to the Tongva since the arrival of Europeans in the Los Angeles Basin area, after a resident donated her 1-acre property to the Tongva Taraxat Paxaavxa Conservancy.
 It was described as marking the first time in nearly 200 years that the Tongva have had land in Los Angeles County.

-In 2022, a single lottery ticket was sold to Edwin Castro, which would win a world record US$2.04 billion Powerball jackpot.
+In 2022, a single lottery ticket was sold to Edwin Castro, which would win a world record US$2.04 billion Powerball jackpot, announced on November 7, 2022.
+After a few months of paperwork, on February 14, 2023, Castro publicly accepted the lump sum prize of US$997.6 million.

-Following the January 2025 Eaton Fire in Altadena, Powerball jackpot winner Edwin Castro, began purchasing several fire-damaged lots in his hometown.

-Through his company, Castro announced plans to use a portion of his winnings to construct single-family homes for local residents while preserving the community’s architectural character and preventing speculative real-estate development.

-His involvement in the rebuilding process has been met with both praise and concern from residents, who cite hopes for community recovery alongside worries about affordability and land consolidation.